The STEM Course Redesign Program

 - Daily remote synchronous working meeting from 1:00 to 2:30 PM PT

-- Asynchronous activities toward the course redesign milestone
+- Asynchronous activities to work toward the course redesign milestone

-- Attending the bi-weekly, one-hour cohort meeting to exchange teaching ideas, discuss issues and solutions, and generally support each other in the TEA Faculty Learning Community.
+Exchange teaching ideas, discuss issues and solutions, and generally support each other in the TEA Faculty Learning Community (FLC).

-- Required Deliverables: The level of course transformation is up to you.
+The level of course transformation is up to you.
 Transform part of your course or the entire thing.
 The minimum requirement is a partial course transformation.
-To be eligible for the faculty stipend, a participating instructor will
+To be eligible for the faculty stipend, a participating instructor will:

 - Complete 20% of the course’s graded work redesigned around mastery learning and specifications grading

-- Revised class activities to support the graded work
+- Revise class activities to support the graded work